-Norwegian Cruise Line Holdings Ltd. NCLH is likely to benefit from improving occupancy, sequential improvement in booking activities and fleet expansion efforts.
-This and the focus on cost saving initiatives bode well.
-However, inflationary pressures and geopolitical tensions pose concerns.
+Norwegian Cruise Line Holdings Ltd. NCLH will likely benefit from solid booking activities, digital initiatives and fleet expansion efforts.
+This and the focus on booking window extension bode well.
+However, a volatile macro environment is a headwind.

-Let us discuss why investors should hold on to the stock for the time being.
+Let us discuss why investors should hold on to the stock for now.

-Sequential improvements in booking activities have been aiding the company.
+Improvements in booking activities have been aiding the company.
 The bookings include incorporating higher pricing and the dilutive impact of future cruise credits (FCCs).
-During the fourth quarter of 2022, the company reported solid booking volumes courtesy of strong demand in the WAVE season.
+The company reported solid booking volumes during the second quarter, courtesy of a robust consumer demand environment.
 The company stated that the cumulative booked position for 2023 is higher than 2019 levels.
 Also, it reported strength in advance ticket sales.
-As of Dec 31, 2022, the company’s advance ticket sales balance came in at $2.7 billion, reflecting a hike of 9% (from the previous quarter) and 30% (from 2019 levels).
+As of Jun 30, 2023, the company’s advance ticket sales balance came in at $3.5 billion, reflecting a rise of $167 million (from the previous quarter’s levels) and 56% (from 2019 levels).
 The company stated pricing levels to be elevated.
 The company intends to focus on strategic marketing efforts to drive demand and high-value bookings in the upcoming periods.

-The company emphasizes on its booking window to drive top-line.
+The company emphasizes its booking window to drive the top line.
 The initiative not only evaluates the extent and willingness of consumers to spend on cruise travel but also provides better visibility for price increases and moderating marketing expenses.
-During the fourth quarter of 2022, the booking window remained elongated compared with 2019 levels.
-The company anticipates the indicator to be a driving factor of sales in the upcoming periods.
-Also, emphasis on margin enhancement initiatives, such as corporate overhead reductions, itinerary optimization, supply chain initiatives and rationalization of product delivery, bodes well.
+During the second quarter, the company extended its booking window by 51 days (or 20% compared with 2019 levels) to enhance future visibility and reduce exposure to volatile bookings.
+The company anticipates the indicator as a driving factor in the upcoming periods.

 Image Source: Zacks Investment Research